You have to take the proper steps to get the issuers to acknowledge the accounts aren’t yours

 Toward the end of my marriage, my husband opened numerous credit cards and accounts in my name.
 When I called the issuers to tell them that I hadn’t opened the accounts, they told me it wasn’t fraud.
 One of them said it wasn’t fraud because the person calling used my phone number.
 Another credit card company said that they’ve heard this before, and I can just sue my ex for the money.
 That’s not going to work because he is in jail and has no money.

 Now I have a court date, and I’m scared.
 I think the cards were opened between January and April 2016.
 I’m not sure, because he was always the one that got the mail.
 Now I know why!

 When I did the divorce papers, it was seven credit cards, totaling $18,000 in debt.
 I didn’t send anything in writing to the banks.
 I didn’t open the accounts or ring up the charges they are coming after me for.
-I didn’t report it to the police in Iowa
+I didn’t report it to the police in Iowawhere it all took place.

 Now I’m in Florida, and I have no idea what to do.
 I don’t have the money to pay off the debt.
 The few lawyers I have consulted say I should file for bankruptcy.
 I have no proof I didn’t open the cards.
 Since the divorce, he sits in jail, so he won’t pay the debt.